ltc01/Routey/README.md

 - Feel free to explore and interact with the content to learn more about me and my work.

 ## Credits
 This project was created by Laxmi Chaudhary.
-Special thanks to the following resources:
-- [Bootstrap](https://getbootstrap.com/) for the responsive design framework.
-- [Font Awesome](https://fontawesome.com/) for the icons used throughout the portfolio.
-- [Unsplash](https://unsplash.com/) for providing high-quality images.

----

 Thank you for visiting!